SAP/flake8-tergeo/docs/checks.md

 * the code is not inside a `typing.TYPE_CHECKING` block

 ## FTP055
-Checks if a optional type annotations can utilize the new syntax of PEP 604.
+Checks if an optional type annotations can utilize the new syntax of PEP 604.
 For example, `a: Optional[Foo]` can be rewritten to `a: Foo|None`.
 For more details see `BMT054`